 Now that we’ve covered why using artificial light can make your work on food photography shoots easier, and how it can boost your creative control, let’s talk about exactly what you’ll need in your lighting setup to recreate that natural light look.

 Recreating the natural light look using artificial light

 The first step for your artificial lighting setup is choosing the light itself.
 You have three main options when it comes to lights; speed lights/flash guns, studio strobes and continuous lights.

 Speed Light/Flash Gun: these are portable flashes (also known as “off camera flash”) that can be fired on the hot shoe of the camera (the little slot on the top), or fired wirelessly via remotes on a cold shoe.
 The advantages of these is that they are very light and easy to transport, they are relatively easy to set up and you can easily move them around.

 Studio Strobes: Studio strobes work in a very similar way to speed lights, but are often powered from the mains (rather than a battery), or a very large battery.
 The advantages of a strobe are their high recycle times, meaning you can shoot very quickly without waiting for the flash to catch up.
-They still have the same disadvantages as speed lights though.

-Continuous lights: Just like it says on the tin, and my personal preference, continuous lights are lights that are continuously on.
+Continuous lights: Just like it says on the tin, continuous lights are lights that are continuously on.
 So rather than getting a burst of light when you fire the flash, you can see how your light is behaving in real time, and make adjustments more easily.
 Continuous lights are a bit heftier and less portable than flash guns and strobes, but in food photography I rarely find myself needing to move the light once it’s set up, so it’s not a big deal for me.

 With continuous lights, what you see is what you get, and I love that.